 Website conversion is convincing your visitors to perform a specific task.
 This may take the form of registration, calling, or even making a purchase.
 The goal is to get them to take the “next step.”

 The conversion rate is just the mathematical percentage of visitors that perform the desired task.
 For instance, the number of visitors that register for a seminar divided by the total number of visitors would give you the conversion rate for that objective.

 Cost Per Click

-Most people incorrectly use the terms cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
+Most people incorrectly use website terminology, cost-per-click (CPC) and pay-per-click (PPC) interchangeably.
 PPC is the type of advertising program in which in pay for traffic (such as Adwords).
 CPC is the actual cost of that program.

 Page vs Post